 november garden chores

 NATIONAL LEAF MONTH: That’s what I’d declare it if I were in charge of such things.
 November is nonstop leaves here, and a good rake is my constant companion.
+But how much leaf cleanup to do, and how much to let lie in the name of the greater environmental good?

 If I didn’t have a big fence, I’d be upping my deer-control measures right now, too, like this.
 The full to-do list for the month: